-Welcome to the first half of the Summer Term.
+Welcome to the first half of the Autumn Term.
 We have two classes in Year 5, Birch and Elm.
 You can meet your teachers to the right.

 To keep up to date with what’s happening in school, you can visit our Twitter account and search #ElmUHPS or #BirchUHPS